robertpeteuil/sentinel-installer/README.md

 ---

-The **sentinel-install** script automates the process of downloading and installing HashiCorp Sentinel Simulator.
+The **sentinel-install** script automates the process of downloading and installing HashiCorp Sentinel.
 It provides an ideal method for installing on new hosts, installing updates and downgrading if necessary.

 This script detects the latest version, OS and CPU-Architecture and allows installation to local or system locations.
 Optional parameters allow installing a specific version and installing to /usr/local/bin without prompting.